ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 The G1/S checkpoint checks whether the cell is fit to continue, in if not, they go in the **G0/Stasis** state.

 ### G0
-This is the resting, or statis
+This is the resting, or statis state.
+This is a non-divin